-PALS is a community-led empowerment methodology that aims to give women, youth as well as men of all ages and from all backgrounds more control over their lives and catalyse and support a sustainable movement for social justice that will as far as possible include and benefit all stakeholders to be sustainable.
+Community-led empowerment methodologies that aim to give women, youth and men of all ages and from all backgrounds more control over their lives and catalyse and support a sustainable movement for social justice that will as far as possible include and benefit all stakeholders to be sustainable.

 - Inspiration is key: Start with visions, opportunities and where the ‘spark energy’ is.
 Be clear there you want to go and what can help you get there and who will support you and what you can do fast.
 Tackle the negatives and slower things later from a position of strength and optimism.